(See also Introduction to Sweating Disorders.)

-Miliaria most often occurs in warm humid weather but may occur in cool weather in an overdressed patient.
+Miliaria most often occurs in warm humid weather but may occur in cool weather in an overdressed, hospitalized, or bedridden patient.
 Lesions vary depending on the depth of tissue at which the sweat duct is obstructed.

 Miliaria crystallina is ductal obstruction in the uppermost epidermis, with retention of sweat subcorneally.
 It causes clear, droplike vesicles that rupture with light pressure.